rtripod/rtripod.github.io/ride_tracker_instructions.md

 # Using the mobile app
 ### Ride Tracking
 1. Login using your Rider ID.
-This can be found at the bottom of your Rider Profile page - For example "123456-7".
+This can be found at the bottom of your Rider Profile page, in the format of "123456-7".
 2. Accept permission for App to “Always Allow” access to your location information.
 3. Click **Start Ride**.
 This will begin tracking your location.
 Note: This will only update when a significant amount of movement (~5m) is detected to optimise battery.